The New Adventures of Lucky Luke: Production

-Ten years after the last series of Lucky Luke episodes, Xilam has launched the production of new ones.
-The hope for Marc du Pontavice for this series is that it has to fill in the gap between the series already aired "which have aged" the new episodes "which have not aged".
+Ten years after the last series of Lucky Luke episodes, Xilam launched the production of new ones.
+The hope for Marc du Pontavice for this series is that it has to fill in the gap between the series already aired, "which have aged", and the new episodes, "which have not aged".
 Fifty-two episodes were made with a budget of 120 million francs (just over EUR 18 million).
 These episodes are new stories written for the series.